-It is often difficult to determine the underlying cause of the anemia in older adults due to prevalence of polypharmacy and multiple medical comorbidities, which can complicate evaluation and diagnosis.
-Even with full evaluation, the cause of anemia remains unknown in 15% to 25% of cases.
+Identifying the underlying cause of the anemia in older adults is often difficult due to prevalence of polypharmacy and multiple medical comorbidities, which complicate evaluation and diagnosis.
+An analvsis of data from the third NHANES (1988-1994) demonstrated a high rate of unexplained anemia in adults older than 65 years of age.
+The study reported that one-third of cases were attributed to nutrient deficiency, another one-third was associated with chronic inflammation or chronic renal disease, and the remaining one-third was unexplained (no clear etiology) [68].
+Even with rigorous clinical assessment protocols, anemia in elderly patients remains unexplained in 15% to 25% of cases.
 However, the recognition of anemia is important, as it may be the first sign of an underlying illness, such as gastrointestinal malignancy [11].
-Goals of anemia treatment should be to prevent worsening of the condition, slow progression, and promote improvement of outcomes [12].
+Goals of the management strategy for anemia in older adults should be to prevent worsening of the condition, slow progression, and promote improvement of outcomes [12].